Need help? Our experts are ready to find the solution you need.

 - Oversized loads may be affected by seasonal weight restrictions required by the DOT in Alaska.
 This typically lasts from mid-April through May.

 Carriers like Lynden offer multi-mode options from the Lower 48 to Seattle using rail and highway, then air, highway, ship and barge to Alaska.
-Make sure your carrier offers these options if possible.
+Make sure your carrier offers these options if possible when shipping construction supplies and equipment.
 Once in Alaska, the provider should know the area including ports, rivers and runways to put together a cost-effective schedule to deliver your materials.
 To get a quote, be prepared to answer these questions:

 - When is the freight ready to move?